caio-ribeiro-pereira/gzipme/README.md

-gzip-me
+gzipme
 =======

-Gzip Me: A simple module to gzip a list of files or full directories for Node.js
+Gzipme: A simple module to gzip a list of files or full directories on Node.js